 We are all visitors to this time, this place.
 We are just passing through.
-Our purpose here is to observe, to learn, to grow, to love... and then we return home.
+Our purpose here is to observe, to learn, to grow, to love...

 Australian Aboriginal saying

 Our spirituality

 is a oneness

 and an interconnectedness

 with all that lives and breathes

 even with all

 that does not live or breathe.